Ryan McHenry: Life and career

 Ryan McHenry was born in Dumfries in Scotland.
 In 2011 he wrote and directed the film Zombie Musical.
 The film, which was a joint adventure between Haphazard Media and Black Camel Pictures tells the story of Anna who starts at a new school in a small Scottish town.
 She is forced to deal with a zombie outbreak set to catchy songs.
 The film was a critical success and earned McHenry a nomination at the 2011 British Academy Scotland New Talent Awards.

 In 2013, McHenry created the video series Ryan Gosling Won't Eat His Cereal.
 The series which started on Vine centred on a gimmick where McHenry attempted to feed cereal to a shot of Ryan Gosling on screen.
 Just before the spoon reached his mouth the actor would turn away as if he was rejecting the food.
 The videos became an internet sensation and McHenry went from having 8 followers to over 200,000 on his channel.
 The series also attracted attention from Entertainment Online and the Huffington Post.
-It wouldn't be until April 2015 when Gosling himself acknowledged the video series and tweeted 'I actually love cereal.'
+Gosling acknowledged the video series in April 2015, tweeting "I actually love cereal."